TritonDataCenter/rfd/rfd/0078/README.md

 When the `requireIndexes` parameter is set, the first `data` event received by moray clients will be considered to be a `metadata` record.
 A metadata record is a record that has a property named `_handledOptions`.
-The value of this property will be an array of strings containing the name of all options passed to the `findObjects` requests that were handled by the server.
+The value of this property will be an array of strings containing the name of all options that can be handled by the server (not restricted to just the options that were passed with the request).

 Including the `requireIndexes` option, these options names are: